 ¹ Justice Potter Stewart concurring in Jacobellis v.
 Ohio, 378 v.
 Ohio, 378 U.S. 184 (1964) stated about obscenity with regard to a French film called Les Emants or The Lovers, “I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description; and perhaps I could never succeed in intelligibly doing so.
 But, I know it when I see it, and the motion picture involved in this case is not that.”
 I’m not here trying to bore you with the law, but this is just one of those cases that every person who has ever stepped foot into a law school knows…kind of like the hairy hand case and the case of the good ships Peerless.
 But “I know it when I see it” has become short hand for knowing something that is somewhat indescribable.

 ² The lovely vinegar I used here is called Traditional Aceto Balsamico of Monticello.
 It is organic and thick and lovely.
 But I also like Aceto Balsamico of Modena which you can get at Sur La Table.
-And, if you live in Dallas, Artizone will deliver a number of fine vinegars and olive oils from Flavors from Afar.
+And, if you live in Dallas, Artizone will deliver a number of fine vinegars and olive oils.